trofi/trofi.github.io.gen/posts/292-nix-language-nondeterminism-example.md

        error: assertion '(final).hasSharedLibraries' failed
 ```

-On the `nixpkgs` side no comparable attrsets should contain any
+On the `nixpkgs` side no comparable attribute sets should contain any
 exception values.
 It's better not to include the attribute at all than
 have it throw like that.
 It would be a good idea to cut down amount of abstraction layers in
 `lib/systems/default.nix` so errors would be not as cryptic for
 newcomers.